 My knowledge on the second fact didn’t come from Taliesin.
 I know it because another Taliesin guide told me (hi, Nath!).

 He commissioned Wright to design an opera house in the capital city of Baghdad.
 The reason the commission never went further is because he was overthrown in 1958.

 I know that because it sits in Taliesin’s living room at its “music corner”

-A tall, decorative metal container that holds water for boiling is called a samovar.
+They created the samovar.
+A is a tall, decorative metal container that holds water for boiling.
 One sits just outside of Taliesin’s living room.
 Here’s a photo showing it at Taliesin, taken in 2018: